 Suppose you’re looking for a friendly, loving dog who makes a great companion and is terrific with kids and other pets or a therapy, service, or scent dog.
 In that case, the Golden Retriever may be the right dog for you.

 It comes down to picking the right dog for your lifestyle.
-If protection or guard dog duties are on the top of your list, then the Golden Retriever is not the best pick for you.
+If protection or guard dog duties are at the top of your list, the Golden Retriever is not the best pick.

 No, guard dog, it is not.
-The Golden Retriever is definitely a lover, not a fighter!
+The Golden Retriever is a lover, not a fighter!